 - More time required for higher quality content?
 Correct.

 - More engaging and data-heavy pieces due to competition?
 Makes sense.

 But change is gradual, if required at all.

 A subtle change in Facebook’s algorithm can immediately increase your CPC costs by 20%.
 Let them decide that demographics will cost differently, or Q4 will be packed with advertisers, or you’ve already reached your market multiple times and your account quality is dropping.

 You can even get your account banned — it’s not unheard of.
 Getting blacklisted via SEO is unlikely if you follow the best practices plus inbound touches on many other channels as a result.

 And repurposing content is just awesome — evergreen content can easily be repurposed across any other social network or a forum that shows up.

 The Bottom Line

-I’m a firm believer in inbound marketing, being a certified Inbound Marketer who is lucky to work with successful business that can benefit from minor strategic adjustments that generate 5 figures in additional sales per month thanks to a viral piece of content or a genuine landing page.
+I’m a firm believer in inbound marketing, being a certified Inbound Marketer who is lucky to work with successful businesses that can benefit from minor strategic adjustments generating 5 figures in additional sales per month thanks to a viral piece of content or a genuine landing page.

 But this — this requires an established brand,